DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-second-half-term-developing-quality-pedagogy-part-2.md

 caption: "Year 1"
 ---

-In this module you’ll extend your knowledge of effective modelling that enables pupils to tackle difficult concepts.
+In this module you'll extend your knowledge of effective modelling that enables pupils to tackle difficult concepts.

 ## Week 1: using groupings to support specific needs

-For this topic you’ll need to:
+For this topic you'll need to:

 - work through the self-study materials below
 - catch up with your mentor